 In 2014, the MS-CHE program was identified as low producing by the Tennessee Board of Regents (TBR) because the five-year rolling average of the number of students graduating with an MS in chemical engineering had dropped below 5.0.
 Ultimately, the failure to attain benchmarks regarding the number of MS graduates was tied to three major issues: 1) the rapid and substantial growth in the undergraduate program; 2) the departure of several research active faculty prior to 2011; and 3) the fact that the department chose to focus on the PHD program in an effort to increase the research stature of the program.
 Several corrective action measures that were focused on the following items were pursued to remedy this: 1) Adding new faculty, TAs and staff; 2) Improving program quality; 3) Increasing efficiencies; and 4) Maximizing resources.
 By implementing this plan and through careful coordination, the program is no longer low producing.
-Based on five years of data collected through the end of the Spring 2018 semester and five years of data collected through the end of the Spring 2019 semester, the five-year rolling average has been 5.4 MS graduates for each of the last two assessments.
+Based on five years of data collected through the end of the Spring 2020 semester, the current five-year rolling average for MS graduates is 6.4, up from 5.4 for each of the previous two assessments.